ucb-ee290c/fa18-wellness-monitor/doc/svm_tutorial.md

 * The intercept vector: After multiplying the support vectors with its weights, there will be a bias term that needs to be added so shift the separating hyperplane away from the origin.
 This is the intercept term.
 For multiple classifiers, there will be a separate intercept term for each.
 This forms a 1D matrix of size `nClassifiers x 1`.

 The extraction of these matrices are different depending on what type of classification is being performed.
 The actual challenge is to form these matrices in a consistent fashion so that the calculation of the decision function will be consistent no matter the type of classifier (calculation of the decision function will be discussed in the next section).
+Specifically, in a multi-classification setup, each classifier will have its own set of support vectors and weights (alphas).
+The Python script will try to separate these collections.
+However, if we are aiming for a consistent array format for these three matrices, then all of the corresponding arrays per classifier must be combined (that is, all support vectors per classifier must be combined as a single support vector array, same goes for the alpha and the intercepts).

 The specific steps in extracting these matrices are presented below (only relevant code segments are indicated, check the full code [`here`](../scripts/svm_reference.py)):

 #### One vs Rest matrix extraction